-Building on the success of this pilot program, Carl and his team are already planning the next professional development session.
+Building on the success of this pilot program, the Education team are already planning the next professional development session.
 A priority will be to work with teachers to help them incorporate science into existing English and math curricula, by connecting, modifying and expanding on what they are already doing.
 To make headway in how science is taught and ensure that it IS taught, we will develop mentoring relationships with teachers to help support, encourage and guide them throughout the year, not just one day.
 These mentoring relationships will have a profound effect on the outcome of our program for teachers and for students.

 We are optimistic about how the program is progressing and have received praise from the participants, who are looking forward to what comes next.
 To this end, we will meet with the school principals and prepare another teacher survey to find out how they are doing since the first professional learning event.
 This will guide our agenda for the next program.

 We shared the outcomes of our first session with Genentech.
 They were impressed and asked CuriOdyssey to submit a second grant request in support of the Teacher Training Pilot Program.
 As the program evolves, we hope that it will serve as a model for other schools, helping teachers gain an understanding of and comfort with Next Generation Science Standards and students the skills and knowledge they need to be science-literate citizens, prepared for college and careers in a rapidly changing world.

 “This is the way professional development should be done.”